Bookshelf

 Butterflies in Bucaramanga by Tanna Patterson-Z

-Beyond Botota: Diary of a Drug War journalist in Colombia by Gary Leech
+Beyond Botota: Diary of a Drug War Journalist in Colombia by Gary Leech

 The Bell Jar by Sylvia Plath